 In this section we describe the standard portfolio optimisation problem and its dual problem.
 Let $W=(W(t))_{0 \leq t \leq T}$ be a standard $m$-dimensional Brownian motion on the natural filtered probability space $(\Omega, \F,(\F_t)_{0 \leq t \leq T},\p)$ augmented with all $\p$-null sets, and $T$ a fixed finite horizon.
 Consider an $m+1$ dimensional stock market, consisting of a risk-free bond with interest rate $r(t)$, and a collection $S$ of risky stocks defined by

-where $\text{diag}(S(t))$ is a $m \times m$ matrix with diagonal elements from $S(t)$ and all other elements zero, and $r$, $\mu$ and $\sigma$ are uniformly bounded, progressively measurable processes valued in $\R$, $\R^m$ and $\R^{m \times m}$, respectively, with $\mu(t)$ and $\sigma(t)$ representing the drifts and volatilities of the $m$ stock prices at time $t$, respectively.
+where $\text{diag}(S(t))$ is an $m \times m$ matrix with diagonal elements from $S(t)$ and all other elements zero, and $r$, $\mu$ and $\sigma$ are uniformly bounded, progressively measurable processes valued in $\R$, $\R^m$ and $\R^{m \times m}$, respectively, with $\mu(t)$ and $\sigma(t)$ representing the drifts and volatilities of the $m$ stock prices at time $t$, respectively.
 The matrix $\sigma(t)$ is invertible and $\sigma^{-1}$ is uniformly bounded.
 An agent invests a proportion $\pi(t)$ of the wealth $X(t)$ in the risky stocks and the rest in the risk-free bond at time $t \in [0,T]$.
 The 1-dimensional wealth process $X$ evolves as